Sept. 29, 2009 -- Bear with me, because I’m about to recommend a reprint … of a reprint.

 He was a con man named Donnie Dobbs, a cheap grifter who fell in love with a Jewish girl, and transformed into the good man she though he was.…

 At the end of the second volume, which printed the first of the 1998 issues of the Tangent comics, it was obvious that something had gone terribly wrong in the world.
 In the third and final volume, we learn just how bad things have become – but not before meeting some more major characters.
-The… Continue
+The first of these gives a radically different take on one of the… Continue

 Let’s continue our look back at the original run of Tangent comics, as collected in the second of three editions put out in the last year by DC.
 The Tangent line, as conceived by Dan Jurgens, was designed to do the same thing in 1997 as Julie Schwartz had achieved with the onset of the Silver age of comics in the 50’s – new approaches to established names, in a world where superheroes have had a direct impact on the world.